0xSero/partisia-docs/docs/pbc-fundamentals/bridging-byoc-by-sending-transactions.md

    address destination,
    uint amount,
    uint32 bitmask,
-   bytes calldata signatures
+   bytes calldata signatures)
-   )
 ```
-**NB.** _withdrawNonce_ is found in the JSON state field named "key" // you must subtract 0.1% (fee for oracle services) of the _uint amount_ compared with the amount in step 1 // _uint32 bitmask_ express which oracle nodes that have signed the withdrawal, e.g. 101 first and last node signed, input the three bits as the equivalent decimal number: (101)<sub>2</sub> = 5 // for calldata 27 is added recovery id of signature, then moved to end. e.g. PBC-signature 01/.../ gives ETH-signature /.../1c
+	* _withdrawNonce_ is found in the JSON state field named "key"
+	* you must subtract 0.1% (fee for oracle services) of the _uint amount_ compared with the amount in step 1
+	* _uint32 bitmask_ express which oracle nodes that have signed the withdrawal, e.g. 101 first and last node signed, input the three bits as the equivalent decimal number: (101)<sub>2</sub> = 5
+	* for calldata 27 is added recovery id of signature, then moved to end. e.g. PBC-signature 01/.../ gives ETH-signature /.../1c
 3. x ETH are added to the balance of ETH account A